World economy roiled by simultaneous shocks echoing 2007 anxiety

 At the heart of the strain: The fallout from the most aggressive hiking of interest rates since the 1980s.

-Having failed to foresee the surge in inflation to multi-decade highs, the United States Federal Reserve and most peers are now lifting rates at speed in a bid to restore price stability and their own credibility.
+Having failed to foresee the surge in inflation to multi-decade highs, the US Federal Reserve and most peers are now lifting rates at speed in a bid to restore price stability and their own credibility.

-Evidence of the impact - and of the blow to consumers' purchasing power from soaring prices - is mounting quickly.

 Inflation data showcase the need for, as Fed vice-chair Lael Brainard put it on Friday, "avoiding pulling back prematurely" on tightening.